stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 type `Vect k a -> (a -> Vect k b) -> Vect k b`.
-As you see, the sizes of all three occurrences of `Vect` have to be the same, which is not what we expressed in our custom *bind* operator.
+As you see, the sizes of all three occurrences of `Vect` have to be the same, which is not what we expressed in our version of *bind*.

-Here it is in action:
+Below you see our custom *bind* operator in action:

 ```idris
 modString : String -> Vect 4 String